novemberfiveco/datocms-plugin-nextjs-sidebar-preview-button/README.md

 ![JSON field screenshot](https://github.com/novemberfiveco/datocms-plugin-nextjs-sidebar-preview-button/blob/master/docs/field.png?raw=true)

+> If you use Next.js [Internationalized Routing](https://nextjs.org/docs/advanced-features/i18n-routing), make sure to enable localization on the JSON field.
+Routes will be prefixed with the locale from the CMS, e.g. /en/blog/$slug.

 ## Preview Links

 Once you've configured the plugin and added the field to a model, you will be able to see it as a sidebar widget.